Hill–Burton Act: Background

 In 1946, after World War II ended, 3.2 community hospital beds were available per 1,000 civilian population in the United States.
-The objective of the Hill-Burton Act was to reach 4.5 beds per 1,000 population (Teisberg et al., 1991).
-The Hill-Burton program assisted in the construction of nearly 40% of the beds in the nation’s short-stay general hospitals and was the single greatest factor that increased the U.S. bed supply during the 1950s and 1960s (Haglund and Dowling, 1993).
-Indeed, the Hill-Burton Act made it possible for even small, remote communities to have their own hospitals (Wolfson and Hopes, 1994).
+The objective of the Hill–Burton Act was to reach 4.5 beds per 1,000 population (Teisberg et al., 1991).
+The Hill-Burton program assisted in the construction of nearly 40% of the beds in the nation's short-stay general hospitals and was the single greatest factor that increased the U.S. bed supply during the 1950s and 1960s (Haglund and Dowling, 1993).
+Indeed, the Hill–Burton Act made it possible for even small, remote communities to have their own hospitals (Wolfson and Hopes, 1994).
 By 1980, the United States had reached its goal of 4.5 community hospital beds per 1,000 civilian population (National Center for Health Statistics [NCHS], 2002) even though the Hill-Burton program ended in 1974.

 In November 1945, President Harry S. Truman delivered a special message to Congress in which he outlined a five-part program for improving the health and health care of Americans.
 The Hospital Survey and Construction Act responded to the first of President Truman's proposals, which called for the construction of hospitals and related health care facilities, and was designed to provide federal grants and guaranteed loans to improve the physical plant of the nation's hospital system.
 Money was designated to the states to achieve 4.5 beds per 1,000 people.
 The states allocated the available money to their various municipalities, but the law provided for a rotation mechanism, so that an area that received funding moved to the bottom of the list for further funding.

+Details

 Facilities that received Hill–Burton funding had to adhere to several requirements: